JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Instances of `MyRidge` are called **models** and `MyRidge` is a **model type**.

-A keyword argument constructor providing default hyper-parameters is strongly recommended:
+A keyword argument constructor providing defaults for all hyper-parameters should be
+provided:

 ```julia
 MyRidge(; lambda=0.1) = MyRidge(lambda)